tricodex/Reproducing_DialSummEval/Annotations and Correlations/README.md

     - utils
         - iaa_util.py
     - ablation_corr.py
+    - originalVpresent_corr.py
-    - originalVpresent_iaa_corr.py
+    - iaa_calculation.py
     - IAA_CORR_calc.ipynb
     - Annotation_tool.ipynb

 ## Scripts

-### ablation_corr.py
+#### ablation_corr.py
 `ablation_corr.py`
-This code calculates the correlation between two sets of annotations, one from a full annotation study and another from a smaller study.
-The full study uses a special annotation tool while the smaller study uses Excel.
+This script calculates the correlation between two sets of annotations, one from a full annotation study and another from the ablation study.
+The full study's results were created using a special annotation tool while the ablation results used Excel.

 The code reads the full study data (ann1, ann2, ann3) and ablation study data (df_1, df_2, df_3) into Pandas dataframes.
-Next, the code performs some preprocessing and extracts only the dialogues used in the ablation study from the full study data.
-Finally, the code performs the correlation calculation by transforming the list of evaluation values into a 2D array with dimensions [n * 14] * 10, where n is the number of annotators.
-This transformation is performed for each of the four evaluation criteria: coherence, consistency, fluency, and relevance.
-The code then proceeds to perform the correlation calculation.
+Next, the code extracts only the dialogues used in the ablation study from the full study data.
+Finally, the code performs the correlation calculation using Pearson's R. This calculation is performed for each of the four evaluation criteria: coherence, consistency, fluency, and relevance.

-### originalVpresent_iaa_corr.py
+#### iaa_calculation.py
-This code calculates the inter-annotator agreement (IAA) scores between the annotations of three annotators (ann1, ann2, and ann3) and the annotations of the original paper.
+This code calculates the inter-annotator agreement (IAA) scores between the annotations of three annotators (ann1, ann2, and ann3).
 It does this by comparing the scores for four dimensions of each annotation: consistency, coherence, fluency, and relevance.
-The annotations are loaded from two sources, the annotations from the present paper are stored in .csv files, while the annotations from the original paper are stored in a .jsonl file.
-The .csv files are loaded using the Pandas library, and the .jsonl file is loaded using the built-in Python library for reading files.
-The original paper annotations are then transformed to match the format of the annotations from the present paper.
-Both sets of annotations are then prepared for calculations by transforming their values into lists of 100 items with each item being a list of 14 values.
-Finally, the IAA scores are calculated using the Krippendorff library.
+It uses Krippendirff's alpha to calculate the IAA.
+This calculation is done for the present paper, and redone for the original paper by Gao & Wan (2022)

+#### originalVpresent_corr.py
+Like `ablation_corr.py`, this code calculates the correlation between two sets of annotations.
+This code calculated it between the results from Goa & Wan (2022) and the full results from the present paper.

-### IAA_CORR_calc.ipynb
+#### IAA_CORR_calc.ipynb
-`IAA_CORR_calc.ipynb` is a Jupyter Notebook that combines `ablation_corr.py` and `originalVpresent_iaa_corr.py`.
+A Jupyter Notebook that combines `ablation_corr.py`, `iaa_calculation.py`, and `originalVpresent_iaa_corr.py`.
 This is done to have quick and easy access to all information needed to compare agains the present paper's claims

-### Annotation_tool.ipynb
+#### Annotation_tool.ipynb
 `Annotation_tool.ipynb` is a Jupyter Notebook containing the newly built Annotation tool that works completely within Jupyter notebooks.

 ## Dependencies